ultimate271/notes/book/The Dragon and the King.md

 In there land there was a king.
-As far as kings go, this king was what his critics would call "okay",never extraordinary, but still keeping to his kingly duties and generally doing with kind heart what was expected of him as king.
+As far as kings go, this king was what his critics would call "okay", never extraordinary, but still keeping to his kingly duties and generally doing with kind heart what was expected of him as king.
 He was a figurehead for a farming town during a time of peace and prosperity.
 The king owned a crown, but he never wore it except to very special occasions where